Settling the genus of the $n$-prism: The current graph constructions

+where $\delta = 11$ for $s = 1$ and $\delta = -3$ for $s \geq 2$.
+The value $\delta$ will determine slightly different sequences of edge flips between these two cases.
+In the derived embedding, the log is equal to the rotation at vertex 0 and induces the following partial rotations:

-Like in \cite{Sun-FaceDist}, we attach a handle to add in the missing edges $(x,y)$, $(x,z)$, and $(y,z)$, and add duplicate edges inside the remaining nontriangular faces, as in Figure~\ref{fig-edgeflip10}(a).
-After flipping the edges in Figure~\ref{fig-edgeflip10}(b), we can delete one copy of each duplicate edge to obtain the 6-sided face in Figure~\ref{fig-edgeflip10}(c) with the vertex $6s{+}4$ repeated.
-This vertex can be split using Lemma~\ref{lem-split} to create the desired embedding of a split-complete $\SC_{12s+9}$, $s \geq 1$. \end{proof}
+By rearranging the rotation at vertex 0, as shown in Figure~\ref{fig-edgeflip10}(a), we draw in the missing edges $(x,y)$, $(x,z)$, and $(y,z)$ and some other duplicate edges as in Figure~\ref{fig-edgeflip10}(b).
+After flipping the edges shown in Figure~\ref{fig-edgeflip10}(c), we can delete one copy of each duplicate edge to obtain the 6-sided face in Figure~\ref{fig-edgeflip10}(d) with the vertex $6s{+}4$ repeated.
+This vertex can be split using Lemma~\ref{lem-split} to create the desired embedding of a split-complete graph $\SC_{12s+10}$, for all $s \geq 1$. \end{proof}